Commercial Truck & Bus Alignment

 Once irregular wear starts on a steer or trailer tire, there is no way to counteract it.
 Unfortunately, it’s just going to continue to get worse.
 If you put new tires on after you align, they should wear evenly, but your old tires are going to continue to show irregular wear.
 Also, bear in mind that there’s a difference between a vehicle that’s aligned to “spec” and one that’s aligned to “tire wear.”

-How should you interpret alignment specs?
+How should alignment specs be interpreted?

 Why does alignment matter?